A Survey of Graph Transformers: Architectures, Theories and Applications: Preliminaries

 \section{Preliminaries}

 In this section, we provide a concise overview of the essential notations pertaining to GTs, as well as a summary of the fundamental architecture of the vanilla Transformer and message passing neural networks.
-Table~\ref{tab:notation} lists the frequently-used notation throughout the paper.

 We denote a graph as $\mathcal G = (\mathcal V, \mathcal E)$, where $\mathcal V$ represents the set of nodes and $\mathcal E$ represents the set of edges.
 The node set $\mathcal V$ comprises $n$ nodes, with the feature matrix $\BH \in \mathbb{R}^{n\times d}$, where $n$ is the number of nodes and $d$ is the dimension of the node features.
 The edge set $\mathcal E$ corresponds to an adjacency matrix $\mathbf{A}^{\BG} \in \mathbb R^{n \times n}$, where $\mathbf{A}^{\BG}_{u,v} = 1$ if there exists an edge $(u, v)$ in $\mathcal E$, and $\mathbf{A}^{\BG}_{u,v} = 0$ otherwise.